Tables

 • division (/).

-5. If you use the custom column to calculate duration, select how it should be displayed in the Conversion drop-down list.
+If the custom column calculates duration, you can select one of the following options in the Conversion drop-down list:

-If the value cannot be converted to the selected format, a dash is displayed in the custom column.
+If the value can’t be converted to the selected format, a dash is displayed in the custom column.

-The custom column automatically goes to the top of the list.
-However, you can change its position in the standard way if necessary.
-Such columns are highlighted in blue and do not have an index.
+The created custom column automatically goes to the top of the list.
+However, you can change its position by dragging if necessary.
+Such columns are highlighted in blue and don’t have an index.

-To edit the created column, click on the icon , column name, formula, or unit of measurement, make the necessary changes and save them.
+To edit the created column, click on the icon wrench icon, column name, formula, or unit of measurement, make the necessary changes and save them.

 Table settings